Three-dimensional imaging of hadrons with hard exclusive reactions: advances in experiment, theory, phenomenology, and lattice QCD: Recent status of experiments

-The $\pi^0$ contamination to the DVCS sample was evaluated and subtracted.
-First, the ratio, from simulations, of partially reconstructed $e'n\pi^0$(1$\gamma$) events passing the selection criteria for the DVCS process to fully reconstructed $e'n\pi^0$ events was computed.
-Multiplying this ratio by the number of reconstructed $e'n\pi^0$ events in the data yields the number of $e'n\pi^0$(1$\gamma$) events.
-This number was then subtracted from the yield of DVCS event candidates in each kinematic bin and helicity state.
+The $\pi^0$ contamination to the DVCS sample was evaluated from simulated ratio of partially reconstructed $e'n\pi^0$(1$\gamma$) events passing the DVCS selection criteria to the fully reconstructed $e'n\pi^0$ events and the detected number of reconstructed $e'n\pi^0$ events.
+This number was then subtracted from the yield of DVCS event candidates for each kinematic bin and helicity state.
 The $\pi^0$ contamination ranges from 10\% to 45\% depending on the kinematics.
+Further contamination of the DVCS samples arises from the Central Tracker of CLAS12~\cite{Burkert:2020akg}, leading to misidentification of protons.
+This background was reduced using a multivariate analysis technique relying on low-level features from the Central Neutron Detector (CND) and the Central Time-of-Flight (CTOF) device.
+This remaining contamination was estimated to be $\sim 5\%$ and was subtracted in the determination of the final BSA.
+Radiative corrections were evaluated according to Ref.~\cite{Akushevich:2017kct} and found to be negligible.
+Various sources of systematic uncertainty were studied leading to a total average of $\sim 0.01$, largely dominated by the systematics attached to exclusivity cuts.